Azure/caf-terraform-landingzones/landingzones/caf_launchpad/readme.md

 * Managing the transition from manual to automated environments.
 * Bring up the DevOps foundations using Azure DevOps, Terraform Cloud and GitHub actions (more to come).

-Launchpad operate at **level 0**.
-For a review of the hierarchy approach of Cloud Adoption Framework for Azure landing zones on Terraform, you can refer to [the following documentation](../documentation/code_architecture/hierarchy.md).
+Launchpad operates at **level 0**.

+For a review of the hierarchy approach of Cloud Adoption Framework for Azure landing zones on Terraform, you can refer to [the following documentation](../../documentation/code_architecture/hierarchy.md).

 </BR>